arthurlopes/DelaunayTriangulation/README.md

 }
 ```

+## Implementation Based on

+This Delaunay Triangulation implementation is based on the following paper:

+> Liu, Y., Feng, J., & Shao, Y. (2013).
+[A Simple Sweep-line Delaunay Triangulation Algorithm](http://paper.academicpub.org/Paper?id=15630). *Journal of Algorithms and Optimization, 2013*, pages 30-38.

+Please refer to the paper for more details on the algorithm and its theoretical background.

 ## Contributing
 Contributions to improve the implementation, fix bugs, or add features are welcome!
 Please submit a pull request or open an issue to discuss any changes or report bugs.